wizioo/wp-catalogue/readme.txt

 1. Upload the `wp-catalogue` folder to the `/wp-content/plugins/` directory
 1. Activate the WP Catalogue plugin through the 'Plugins' menu in WordPress
 1. Configure the plugin by going to the `WP Catalogue` tab that appears in your admin menu.
-You can add products from the main tab, manage categories via `Categories`, adjust presentation via `Settings`, and customise the order of products/categories via `Order`
+1. Add to any page using shortcode `[wp-catalogue]`

 == Frequently Asked Questions ==